savagelysubtle/BIG-BRAIN-Memory-Bank/memory-bank/activeContext.md

 - Enable smoother transitions between different operational modes
 - Support more effective collaboration with explicit documentation of processes

+- **Improved User Adoption**: The bootstrapper significantly lowers the barrier to entry for new users by providing a streamlined installation process tailored to their specific project.
+- **Cross-Platform Consistency**: PowerShell and Bash scripts ensure consistent setup experience across different operating systems.
+- **Enhanced Documentation**: Comprehensive README file in the bootstrapper directory provides clear instructions for installation and usage.

 ## Open Questions

 - Are there other folders or files that should have branch-specific treatment?